limseang/film_api_new/ONLINE_USERS_INTEGRATION.md

 2. Analytics about most active screens and user engagement
 3. Better customer support as admins can see who is currently using the app
 4. Improved targeting for notifications based on active users

-## Firebase Configuration

-The app already uses the correct Firebase project.
-No additional configuration is needed for the mobile app to interact with this feature as it uses the existing authentication mechanism.

 ## Privacy Considerations